jingchengpang/jingchengpang.github.io/_pages/about.md

 </div>

-I am a fourth-year Ph.D. candidate at [Nanjing University](https://www.nju.edu.cn/), where I study reinforcement learning under the guidance of Professor [Yang Yu](https://www.wolai.com/eyounx/dtR1MTyRXS5tP5Cex4KtdK).
-In June 2019, I obtained B.Sc. degree from [UESTC](https://www.uestc.edu.cn/), after which I joined the [LAMDA](https://www.lamda.nju.edu.cn) group led by Professor [Zhi-Hua Zhou](https://cs.nju.edu.cn/zhouzh/index.htm), as a Master's student.
-In 2021, I transitioned to the Successive Postgraduate and Doctoral Program to pursue my current doctoral research.
+I am currently an AI Researcher at Huawei, focusing on reinforcement learning and large language models.
+I joined Huawei in July 2025 through the [TopMinds](https://career.huawei.com/reccampportal/portal5/topminds.html) Talent Program.

-From July to October in 2024, I engaged as a visiting scholar with Prof. [Masashi Sugiyama](http://www.ms.k.u-tokyo.ac.jp/sugi/)'s team at RIKEN-AIP, Tokyo, Japan.
+Previously, I received my PhD from [Nanjing University](https://www.nju.edu.cn/) ([LAMDA Group](https://www.lamda.nju.edu.cn)), where I was fortune to be supervised by Prof. [Yang Yu](https://www.wolai.com/eyounx/dtR1MTyRXS5tP5Cex4KtdK) to conduct research on reinforcement learning.
+In 2024, I was a visiting scholar with Professor [Masashi Sugiyama](http://www.ms.k.u-tokyo.ac.jp/sugi/)'s team at RIKEN-AIP in Tokyo, Japan (July - October).

+Prior to that, I obtained my B.Sc. from the University of Electronic Science and Technology of China (UESTC) in June 2019.

 ## Research Overview